Russia's taste for Irish whiskey explodes

 The IWA and Teeling said the growth of Irish whiskey is being recorded right across Central and Eastern Europe and even in Central Asia.
 Russia, Poland, Czech and Ukraine have led the way in terms of sales growth of just over 20% across the region over the last decade, according to the IWA.
 In 2019, over additional 350,000 cases were sold across Central and Eastern Europe, spread across multiple brands.
 This accounted for 31% of all growth in 2019, confirming the region as a real counterbalance to the US in terms of Irish whiskey sales and growth.

-Teeling said Great Northern and sons are selling via their distributors into the predominantly Muslim “Stan” countries of Uzbekistan, Kazakhstan and Tajikistan.
+Teeling said Great Northern and his sons are selling via their distributors into the predominantly Muslim “Stan” countries of Uzbekistan, Kazakhstan and Tajikistan.
 “Uzbekistan was buying some of our high-end Cooley whiskey and now is buying Teeling whiskey for the oil workers coming off the Caspian,” said Teeling.
 “We have one customer I deal with whose family are Kazakh Armenians and they are shipping our whiskey into most of the Stans."

 The most remarkable growth of any Irish whiskey in the region has been recorded by Conor McGregor’s Proper No.Twelve due to his profile and the popularity of MMA in the region.
 McGregor flaunted his whiskey during a press tour of Moscow in October 2019 when media – including this journalist – waited for two and half hours before the fighter turned up.
 Hundreds of media packed into the historic Central Telegraph building while thousands gathered outside on Tverskaya street and started chasing his limousine when McGregor left.